Which Of The Following Four Statements Establishes The Identity

 • Contextual Relevance: This statement is relevant in understanding an individual's motivations, ethical framework, and worldview.
 It can be important in personal relationships and social interactions.

 Conclusion: Statement C emphasizes self-perception and can contribute to uniqueness and consistency.
-However, it can be difficult to verify or objectively recognize someone's internal beliefs, making it less reliable as a sole basis for establishing identity.
+Still, it can be difficult to verify or objectively recognize someone's internal beliefs, making it less reliable as a sole basis for establishing identity.

 Analysis of Statement D: "This person is recognized as a member of a specific community."